miku/span/README.md

 $ metha-cat http://oai.web | span-import -i name | span-tag -c amsl | span-export | solrbulk
 ```

-For crossref, two make targets compose these tools into live SOLR indexing:
+For crossref, two pipelines compose these tools into live SOLR indexing: a
-`make fast-lane` (frequent, additive upsert of the latest slice) and `make
+fast lane (frequent, additive upsert of the latest slice) and a full lane
-full-lane` (periodic dedup, full reindex, and stale-record sweep).
-See the
+(periodic dedup, full reindex, and stale-record sweep).
+See the `INDEXING
-`INDEXING PIPELINES` section of the [manual](docs/span.md) for details and the
+PIPELINES` section of the [manual](docs/span.md) for the commands.
-tunable variables.